HOW TO ENTER

 After three knocks or intermittent rings, you may feel that the person you came to see is busy, otherwise he or she would have answered you.
 If this is the case, then leave as mentioned in Al-Bukhari and Muslim.

 While waiting for permission do not stand in front of the door.
 Instead, stand to the right or to the left.
-The Messenger of Allah Peace and blessings be upon him upon coming to someone’s door avoided facing the door directly.
+The Messenger of Allah upon coming to someone’s door avoided facing the door directly.
 Instead, he would stand to the right or the left of the door.

 When knocking on the door you may be asked: 'Who is it?'
 Identify yourself, using your most common name but do not respond with: ‘It's me’, or ‘somebody’, or ’Guess who?’
 'These words are useless in identifying who is at the door.
-The Prophet Peace and blessings be upon him discouraged one from saying: ‘It’s me’ because it does not reveal your name.
-Al-Bukhari reported that Jabir ibn Abdullah said: ‘I came to the Prophet Peace and blessings be upon him and knocked on his door and he asked: ‘Who is it?’
-I answered: ‘It is me’ and the Prophet Peace and blessings be upon him disapprovingly said: ‘It is me, it is me.’
+The Prophet discouraged one from saying: ‘It’s me’ because it does not reveal your name.
+Al-Bukhari reported that Jabir ibn Abdullah said: ‘I came to the Prophet and knocked on his door and he asked: ‘Who is it?’
+I answered: ‘It is me’ and the Prophet disapprovingly said: ‘It is me, it is me.’
 For this reason, the companions used to mention their names whenever they were asked: ‘Who is it?’